skrey/yellow-extensions/source/help/sv/how-to-adjust-system.md

     CoreDateFormatMedium: Y-m-d
     media/images/photo.jpg: This is an example image

-You can define the text settings here, for example text sections and image captions.
-Text settings consist of `Language` and other settings.
-You can define any text or adjust the [default settings](https://github.com/datenstrom/yellow-extensions/blob/master/source/english/english.txt) of languages.
+You can define the language settings here, for example text sections and date format.
+Language settings consist of `Language` and other settings.
+You can copy the [default settings from language files](https://github.com/datenstrom/yellow-extensions/blob/master/source/english/english.txt) and paste them into this file.
+You can also add your own language settings, for example image captions.

 ## User settings